 Sales promotions work best when the incentive feels genuinely valuable to the customer.
 Get that right, and you drive purchase, build brand equity, and strengthen the relationship between your brand and its buyers.
 Get it wrong, by choosing a reward that feels cheap, irrelevant, or hard to claim, and you waste budget while actively eroding trust.

-This guide covers the best sales promotion incentives available to brands today, explains why each one works, and helps you match the right incentive to your campaign objectives.
+This guide covers the best sales promotion incentives available to brands today, explains why each one works with a real, sourced example, and helps you match the right incentive to your campaign objectives.
+If you want a wider set of promotion mechanics beyond the incentive question, our 15 sales promotion examples roundup covers the full mechanic landscape, from on-pack codes to referral schemes.
 Whether you are launching a new product, defending shelf space, or running a seasonal push, the incentive you attach to your promotion will determine its effectiveness far more than the media spend behind it.

 The landscape has shifted considerably in recent years.
 Customers now expect promotional rewards that are fast to access, personally relevant, and easy to redeem.
 Experiences and digital rewards have moved from novelty to mainstream expectation.
 Brands that have not updated their promotional toolkit risk running campaigns that feel dated before they have even launched.